JasonMadeSomething/roundtable/README.md

 # Roundtable

-Roundtable is a multi-agent discourse system where a single model (OpenAI GPT) has a conversation with itself about uploaded text documents.
-The system provides a simple web interface for uploading documents, starting conversations, and viewing the dialogue.
+Roundtable is a multi-agent discourse system where multiple AI models with different personas have conversations about uploaded text documents, focusing on productive disagreement.
+The system provides a web interface for uploading documents, starting conversations, and viewing the dialogue between different AI agents.

 ## Features

 - Upload text documents to a conversation
 - Automatic sentence-level chunking with sequence numbers
 - Vector embeddings for semantic search using pgvector
-- Turn-based conversation system where the model responds to its own previous responses
+- Multi-agent architecture with support for multiple AI providers (OpenAI, Anthropic, DeepSeek)
+- Persona-specific prompting system for perspective diversity
+- Model rotation logic to maximize disagreement
+- Multi-query RAG for improved document retrieval
+- Conflict/disagreement scoring to measure semantic divergence
+- Dual-track conversations with both private thoughts and public responses
 - Simple web interface to manage conversations and view dialogues

 ## Tech Stack